louiz/biboumi/doc/biboumi.1.rst

 privileges than other standard users, for example some administration ad-hoc commands will only be available to that JID.

+If you need more than one administrator, separate them with a colon (:).

 fixed_irc_server
 ----------------